Julioxfiles/git-commands/README.md

 $ git checkout -b new-feature
 # Creates a branch called new-feature and change to it.

+Here is when you start to modify the project in Visual Studio Code.

 $ git add . # Add all files to the stage area.
 $ git commit -m 'I have added a new feature.'